 You won’t believe your eyes, when you see the water some days.
 We call it Jamaica Bay, because it reminds us of the Caribbean.
 The waters can look like this even in the middle of winter!
 Be careful and don’t get too close to the edge of the cliffs during any time of the year!

-3. Cave Kayak Tours
+Cave Point County Park Kayak Tours

 Humble self promotion.
-There is no better way to see cave point, than by kayak on a calm day with one of our Door County tours.
+There is no better way to see Cave Point, than by kayak on a calm day with one of our guided Door County tours.
 Paddlers and kayakers can enjoy a perspective land based cave point hikers can’t.
 Most days are pretty calm, 75% during the summer, during the spring and fall, the winds are higher and it reduces our possibility of doing the cave point kayaking tour.
 The park provides no accessible kayak launch though.
 We are lucky enough to approach Cave Point from the north at Schauer Park.
 This vantage point allows us an easy retreat into safe and calm waters at Schauer Park.
-Most of the large waves that roll into Cave Point are from the south, although the waves can come from the north, but that is a lot more rare, and even then, you still don’t want to approach Cave Point from Whitefish Bay Dunes state park due to there being waves at the beach on a north wind day.
+Most of the large waves that roll into Cave Point are from the south, although the waves can come from the north, but that is a lot more rare, and even then, you still don’t want to approach Cave Point with a kayak from Whitefish Bay Dunes state park due to there being waves at the beach on a north wind day.
 We recommend signing up for a tour in the morning early on in your vacation, which will allow you to push the tour back if we hit inclement weather.
-Our goal is to see cave point with calm water and peaceful lapping water to listen to.
+Our goal is to kayak cave point with calm water and peaceful lapping water to listen to.